LabeliaLabs/distributed-learning-contributivity/README.md

 Example: `gradient_updates_per_pass_count: 5`

 `is_early_stopping`: `True` (default) or `False`
 When set to `True`, the training phases (whether multi-partner of single-partner) are stopped when the performance on the validation set reaches a plateau.
+Example: `is_early_stopping: False`

 **Note:** to only launch the distributed learning on the scenarios (and no contributivity measurement methods), omit the `methods` parameter (see section [Configuration of contributivity measurement methods to be tested](#configuration-of-contributivity-measurement-methods-to-be-tested) below).